 In contrast to the first test problem, success frequencies are not an appropriate quality measure for a continuous function such as the Rastrigin problem.
 Instead, the best results after 500 generations were averaged out of 100 runs.
-Figure 3 shows the response of the GDEA to the variation of $\delta$ and $|\mathcal{N}{\nu}|$ for the Rastrigin function using ring and torus topology.
-Again, the best performance of the torus can be observed with the smallest neighborhood sizes while the ring requires a neighborhood size similar to the first experiment.
-It is quite evident that the ring is much more robust against parameter missettings than the torus: The influence of both the threshold delay value and the neighborhood size in the ring is remarkably small.
-In contrast, the torus is insensitive with respect to the delay value only if the neighborhood size is small, and it is insensitive with respect to neighborhood size only if the threshold delay is minimal (implying strong selection pressure).
+Figure 3 shows the response of the GDEA to the variation of δ and $|\mathcal{N}{\nu}|$ for the Rastrigin function using ring and torus topology.
+Again, the best performance of the torus can be observed with the smallest neighborhood sizes and threshold delays significantly lower than half the number of generations.
+However, the importance of the neighborhood sizes appears to be even lower than in the first experiments.